e-Spirit/FSDevTools/README.md

 ## Legal Notices

-FSDevTools is a product of [e-Spirit AG](https://www.e-spirit.com), Dortmund, Germany.
+FSDevTools is a product of [e-Spirit GmbH](https://www.e-spirit.com), Dortmund, Germany.

-Only a license agreed upon with e-Spirit AG is valid with respect to the user for using FSDevTools.
+Only a license agreed upon with e-Spirit GmbH is valid with respect to the user for using FSDevTools.

 ## Disclaimer